 Excess amounts of alcohol can cause your blood pressure to spike and cause weight gain.
 Drink should be limited to two glasses per day for men and one for women.

-Caffeine can also increase blood pressure for some people.
+Caffeine can also increase B.P. for some people.
 Limiting your caffeine intake will help you regulate your blood pressure.
 (If you regularly get caffeine from soda, it will also help you manage your sugar intake and weight.)

 A little stress doesn’t hurt, but chronic stress and anxiety can.
 One way they hurt is by raising blood pressure.
 If you have constant stress or anxiety, find ways to relax.
 This can include setting aside time for activities you enjoy, meditation, or yoga.
 It’s also important to get enough sleep, exercise, and eat healthy foods.
 If needed, you may also seek medical or professional help.
 Doing this will be good for your heart, and your life.